PLEASE TAKE THE TIME TO READ AND UNDERSTAND

 We reserve all rights to our course work.
 Assignments emailed to students are for the private use of that student.
 Assignments may not be used in public settings to teach other classes in community groups, schools, or home-school co-ops.
 (Parents have permission to use our material to instruct other students in their household, with the understanding that The Lantern English Co. will not be providing feedback or grades for non-enrolled students and no updates will be provided for the lesson material originally sent.)

 Students should be enrolled within the designated enrollment periods.
-Late enrollments will be taken on a case-by-case basis but are not typically granted.
-Please pay attention to the enrollment dates.
+Spaces fill quickly, so we encourage enrollment on the day it opens, if possible.
+We close enrollment once all class spaces are filled.
+Waiting list students and late enrollments will be taken on a case-by-case basis, but we cannot guarantee a class space.
+Please pay attention to the opening enrollment date and time.

 Cancellations and Refunds:

 Eight-week students may drop out of a class at any time, but refunds will not be given under any circumstances.
 Giving refunds is an added inconvenience for our instructors once you have already paid.
 If you are unsure whether you will be able to handle the course at a specific time, err on the side of caution and do not enroll.

 Sometimes, situations arise that prevent a student from completing the class within the given eight-week session.
 For such situations, we do permit prorated funds to be rolled over to the next session.

 We do not offer refunds for our English program.
 We strongly encourage thorough review of placement guidelines, class outlines, and samples in addition to asking us any questions you may have prior to enrolling and paying.
 If a situation arises in which the program is truly not suitable, we will work with the student to find some of our standard eight-week classes that will be a good fit and allow the student to continue with our program, if desired.